 The proposed ordinance would apply only to rental developments receiving grants, loans, tax abatements, or monies awarded by the City.
 This includes, but is not limited to, Tax Increment Reinvestment Zone (TIRZ) and Neighborhood Improvement Bond (NIB) awards, City Center Development Office (CCDO) fee waivers, loans, tax abatements, Neighborhood and Housing Services Department (NHSD) grant awards, and other incentives or awards.
 The Ordinance would not apply to developments receiving non-financial supports such as resolutions for Low-Income Housing Tax Credit developments.
-The City would align its compliance period with the covenant of the award, which vary by program.
+The City would align its compliance period with the compliance period of the award, which varies by program.
+Future rental incentive or abatement programs not yet in existence would fall under the ordinance.

 The Ordinance would require any development receiving any City funding or incentives not deny any applicant based solely on their income source, including federal vouchers.
 This Ordinance would have no impact on the unit qualifying for the federal program and would not require developments to accept voucher holders if they are not eligible for other reasons.
+This ordinance would not be retroactive and would not apply to awards received before its adoption.